Measures of net effects in signed social and ecological networks: Introduction

 \section{Introduction}

 Complex networks provide a powerful framework for encoding pairwise interactions between entities, represented as nodes and links.
 For instance, in ecological networks, nodes represent species within a community, and a link \( a_{ij} \) denotes the direct effect of species \( j \) on the per-capita growth rate of species \( i \).
-Similarly, in social networks, nodes often represent agents, while weighted links characterize their relationships' strength and nature.
+Similarly, in social networks, nodes often represent agents, while signed weighted links characterize the strength and nature of their relationships.
 The structure of these networks is important to characterize because it affects their functioning.
-In ecology, interaction matrices underpin fundamental processes such as species coexistence \cite{chesson2000mechanisms} and biodiversity maintenance \cite{godoy2018towards}.
-In social systems, network topology affects contagion processes \cite{soriano2018spreading} and the dynamics of influence and power \cite{vendeville2024echo}, among other topics.
+In ecology, interaction networks underpin fundamental processes such as species coexistence \cite{chesson2000} and biodiversity maintenance \cite{godoy2018}.
+In social systems, network topology affects contagion processes \cite{soriano2018} and the dynamics of influence and power \cite{vendeville2025}, among other topics.